Existentialism

 Being and Time (Sein und Zeit) is a philosophical text written by 20th-century German philosopher Martin Heidegger.
 In it, Heidegger attempts to address the fundamental question of the meaning of being.
 He does so through a systematic exploration of human existence and its structures.
 First published in 1927, Being and Time had a major impact on subsequent philosophy.
 A canonical text of both existentialism and phenomenology (although Heidegger would deny the association with the former)...
 Read Being And Time Summary

 Toni Morrison’s Beloved was published in 1987.
-The novel won the Pulitzer Prize for Fiction and was a finalist for the National Book Award.
-Inspired by the real-life story of a runaway African American enslaved woman named Margaret Garner, who killed her own daughter to prevent her capture and enslavement, Beloved tells the story of Sethe, a runaway enslaved woman who takes her daughter’s life in the same manner.
-This study guide, which addresses physical...
+It is inspired by the real story of an African American woman named Margaret Garner, who, while attempting to liberate herself and her children from enslavement, killed her own daughter to prevent her capture and enslavement.
+It tells the story of Sethe, a self-liberated, formerly enslaved woman who kills her daughter in the same manner.
+This daughter later returns to haunt the family.
+The novel is widely classified...
 Read Beloved Summary

 Frantz Fanon's Black Skin, White Masks is a psychological study of colonialism.
 According to Fanon, the encounter between white European colonizers and black slaves and their descendants creates a unique social and psychological situation with a characteristic set of psychopathologies.
 Black Skin, White Masks analyzes these psychopathologies, traces their roots in the colonial encounter, and suggests how healing might become possible.Fanon works within a broadly existentialist and phenomenological framework, his project is psychoanalytic, and he...
 Read Black Skin, White Masks Summary